mariarebeccaa/FitnessManagementSystem/README.md

 The system makes use of the following **key object types**:

-- `Client` – Represents a gym client with personal details, subscription, reservations, and payments.
+1. `Client` – represents a person enrolled in the gym
-- `Trainer` – Represents a fitness trainer with a specialty and personal info.
+2. `Trainer` – represents a fitness trainer with a specialty
-- `FitnessClass` – Represents a scheduled class with a name, date/time, and assigned trainer.
+3. `FitnessClass` – a class/session scheduled at a certain date/time
-- `Reservation` – Represents a client's booking for a fitness class.
+4. `Subscription` – a client's membership plan with duration and price
-- `Subscription` – Represents the type, price, and validity period of a client’s gym membership.
+5. `Payment` – generic class to track payment information
-- `Payment` – Represents a payment transaction made by a client, including the amount and date.
+6. `CardPayment` – subclass of `Payment`, used for card-based payments
-- `FitnessService` – A service class that contains the logic for managing clients, trainers, classes, payments, and reservations.
+7. `CashPayment` – subclass of `Payment`, used for cash payments
-- `Main` – The entry point of the application, with a text-based menu interface for user interaction.
+8. `Employee` – represents employees of the fitness center

 ---